Financial Metrics/Dashboards

 General Fund Receipts

-Through 9 months, total receipts were $8.2 million MORE than the Legislative Revised Adopted.
+Through 9 months, total ongoing receipts were $3.6 million LESS than the Legislative Revised Adopted FY2025 estimate.

 General Fund Receipts